-In total, 15 of the 30 (50 percent) individual permutation tests and five of the 12 (42 percent) stepdown families reach conventional levels of significance using one-tailed tests.40 When a more stringent two-tailed test is applied, only seven of the 30 (23 percent) individual tests and four of the 12 (33 percent) stepdown tests are still statistically significant using the 10 percent cutoff.
-While many of the continuous scores are no longer statistically significant when two-sided tests are applied, the cutoff scores are less sensitive to this stricter criteria.41 Moving away from
+In total, 15 of the 30 (50 percent) individual permutation tests and five of the 12 (42 percent) stepdown families reach conventional levels of significance using one-tailed tests.
+When a more stringent two-tailed test is applied, only seven of the 30 (23 percent) individual tests and four of the 12 (33 percent) stepdown tests are still statistically significant using the 10 percent cutoff.
+While many of the continuous scores are no longer statistically significant when two-sided tests are applied, the cutoff scores are less sensitive to this stricter criteria.
+Moving away from statistical significance, the high treatment group have more favorable outcomes compared to the low treatment group on 27 of the 30 (90 percent) socio-emotional and behavioral measures studied, which is statistically significantly different to the 50 percent one would expect if the program was having no impact (p < .0001).
+In sum, these results suggests the program's impact on children's socio-emotional and behavioral skills is lower than on cognitive skills, as demonstrated by the

-40 Appendix Table H2 shows that when all the continuous socio-emotional and behavioral scores are placed in one large stepdown family, the joint null hypothesis of no treatment effect fails to be rejected, while the joint null hypothesis of no treatment effect for the one large cutoff score stepdown family is rejected.
+41 Appendix Table H2 shows that when all the continuous socio-emotional and behavioral scores are placed in one large stepdown family, the joint null hypothesis of no treatment effect fails to be rejected, while the joint null hypothesis of no treatment effect for the one large cutoff score stepdown family is rejected.
 In addition, when the stepdown families are defined by each assessment point, two of the six stepdown families (33 percent) are statistically significant, namely the stepdown families for the cutoff scores at 24 and 48 months.

-41 In particular, the CBCL total cutoff scores at 24 and 36 months, the CBCL externalizing and internalizing cutoff scores at 24 and 48 months, and the SDQ prosocial score are statistically significant in two-tailed tests.
+42 In particular, the CBCL total cutoff scores at 24 and 36 months, the CBCL externalizing and internalizing cutoff scores at 24 and 48 months, and the SDQ prosocial score are statistically significant in two-tailed tests.